Deep-Symmetry/dysentery/README.md

-[source code](https://bitbucket.org/awwright/libpdjl) that I've been able to use to get a much deeper understanding of how metadata queries work, and to gain access to things like beat grid information (and eventually, hopefully, track waveform images).
+[source code](https://bitbucket.org/awwright/libpdjl) that I've been able to use to get a much deeper understanding of how metadata queries work, and to gain access to things like beat grid information (and eventually track waveform images).
 This is the current area of active research.

 ### Why Dysentery?